Buying solar panels for your home

 Inverters

 Inverters are a necessary component of every type of solar system.
 They convert the direct current (DC) generated from photovoltaic modules into alternating current (AC) that you can use in your home or business.
 The quality of the inverter you select can have an impact on the performance and longevity of your system.
-As such, there can be significant price discrepancies between cheap inverters and top of the line models.
+As such, there can be significant price discrepancies between cheap inverters and premium models.
 A good inverter will generally last about 10 – 15 years.

 Microinverters